Disney+ sees smallest subscriber growth since launch in battle with Netflix | Business

 Disney+ sees smallest subscriber growth since launch in battle with Netflix

-Profits from Disney's theme park division fell well short of Wall Street projections, despite the quarter being the first time all parks were open since various pandemic closures.
-The stumble in both its theme parks and streaming divisions highlights the challenges Disney faces due to the pandemic, with questions remaining about how and when customers will return to public entertainment and whether that undermines watching at home.
+Theme parks will benefit from the United States opening its borders to many vaccinated international travelers and more U.S. children getting the COVID-19 vaccine.
+During the just-ended quarter, Disney+ picked up 2.1 million customers, less than half the subscribers Netflix added in roughly the same period.

-Walt Disney on Wednesday reported the smallest rise in Disney+ subscriptions since it launched the streaming video service to take on Netflix Inc, missing Wall Street targets and driving shares down nearly 5% after hours.
-Profits from Disney's theme park division fell well short of Wall Street projections, despite the quarter being the first time all parks were open since various pandemic closures.
+Walt Disney Co on Wednesday reported the smallest rise in Disney+ subscriptions since it launched the streaming video service to take on Netflix Inc , missing Wall Street targets and driving shares down nearly 5% after hours.
+Profits from Disney's theme park division fell well short of analyst projections, despite the quarter being the first time all parks were open since various pandemic closures.
+Capacity limits remain in place.

-The stumble in both its theme parks and streaming divisions highlights the challenges Disney faces due to the pandemic, with questions remaining about how and when customers will return to public entertainment and whether that undermines watching at home.
-Disney is banking on new content next year to boost streaming subscribers.
-Theme parks will benefit from the United States opening its borders to many vaccinated international travelers and U.S. children ages 5 to 11 getting the COVID-19 vaccine.
+The stumble in both the theme parks and streaming divisions https://tmsnrt.rs/3n60OoZ highlights the challenges Disney faces in the pandemic.
+Questions remain about how and when customers will return to public entertainment and whether that limits watching at home.
+Disney is banking on new programming next year to boost streaming subscribers.
+Theme parks will benefit from the United States opening its borders to many vaccinated international travelers and more U.S. children getting the COVID-19 vaccine.

-Disney+ picked up 2.1 million customers during the quarter, less than half the subscribers Netflix added in roughly the same period.
+During the just-ended quarter, Disney+ picked up 2.1 million customers, less than half the subscribers Netflix added in roughly the same period.
 Analysts had projected Disney+ would add 10.2 million, according to Factset estimates.
-Chief Executive Bob Chapek stuck by the company's previous forecast of 230 million to 260 million Disney+ subscribers by the end of fiscal 2024.
+Speaking on a conference call with analysts, Chief Executive Bob Chapek stuck by the company's previous forecast of 230 million to 260 million Disney+ subscribers by the end of fiscal 2024.

-Disney also missed analysts' estimates for quarterly revenue.
-Revenue rose to $18.53 billion in the fourth quarter from $14.71 billion a year earlier.
-Analysts had expected $18.79 billion, according to IBES data from Refinitiv.

-Net income attributable to the company was $159 million, or 9 cents per share, compared with a loss of $710 million, or 39 cents per share, a year earlier.
+Net income was $159 million, or 9 cents per share, compared with a loss of $710 million, or 39 cents per share, a year earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)